ViswanathB/ORTCustomBeamsearchOpLibrary/README.md

 # ORTCustomBeamsearchOpLibrary

+##Prerequisites
+Minimum requirements:
+1. Windows SDK version 10.0.19041.0+
+2. cmake, install cmake from https://cmake.org/install/

+###Note:
+It contains a library file json.hpp from https://github.com/nlohmann/json/releases/tag/v3.10.5 for json processing and will be updated as needed.

+## About the OP
+Currently only supports decoder models config.json has the config requirement to run the model.
+Only input ids and prefix vocab mask are needed as inputs.

 ### Requirements:
 1. A model for internal beam search session.
 2. Successful conversion of the model to custom beam search OP using steps in [Convert Script](#convert-script).
 3.

 ### TODO
 1. In lot of places, I have removed SafeInt<>, since this was a derivation from ORT.